coelo-donta/SBB-fallblatt/README.md

 <hr>
 This project is work in progress and a lot of trial-and-error.
-Don't hesitate to ask if you have any question, simply drop me a message (<wi828ker38sg@opayq.com>) or open an issue.
+Don't hesitate to ask if you have any question, simply drop me a message at wi828ker38sg@opayq.com or open an issue.
 I hope that I can help.